groupoid/henk.ex/README.md

 ------------

-Type constructors 'cat', 'fun', 'sum' and 'product' belongs to type 'type' which is also typeable by number of arguments and signature of type construdctor:
+Type constructors 'cat', 'fun', 'sum' and 'product' belongs to type 'type' which is also typeable by number of arguments and signature of type constructor:

     Typed Erlang      System Fω
     ------------      ---------